Safe, Easy, Low-Cost Produce Handling: Dunk Tanks

 • Water drains into an area that can handle the volume and force of the discharge.
 This can be accomplished with a lay-flat hose emptying into a turf-covered swale, a crushed stone dry-well, or a settling pond that drains onto a turf-covered field.

-• Rapid water drainage.
+• Rapid water drainage is essential for efficient wash-pack production.
 Larger tanks have a 2-inch bung hole with easy-to-remove stopper.
 Bulk-dump of water by tipping may be possible for small tanks under 30 gallons.

 • Tank support is strong and stable.
 Examples include cinder blocks, 4 by 4-foot wooden rails, or steel frame.